csymonds/codebot/README.md

    python -m sounddevice
    ```

-PLEASE NOTE: Windows Defender will have an issue with the chat.py file because of the pynput library.
-It considers the use of this library to constitute a keylogger and will quarantine the file even before you run it.
-Therefore if you would like to run this file, once Windows Defender quarantines the file, you will need to

-1. tell Windows Defender to allow the python file and
-2. Look in your Protection History, find the threat action, and tell it to restore the file

-Finally: You will get a warning about model parameters missing when you run this.
+PLEASE NOTE: You will get a warning about model parameters missing when you run this.
 It is harmless, and can be suppressed by setting the `ignore_warnings` parameter to `True`